 You should know by now that having a good kitchen knife is crucial to making cooking a pleasure, not a chore.
 Quality of food affects our moods and by cooking your own you know what’s put inside.

 The best knife for you is the one feels great when you hold it in your hand.
 A chef’s knife “is like a dance partner.”
 With the wide range of knives available, it can be tricky finding the best cooking knife or set of knives to suit your particular needs.
 Finding them might take a little time, but you’ll know it when you’ve found it.

 Though there is plenty of overstuffed knife sets out there, a chef’s knife is the one you’ll be reaching for about 99 per cent of the time.
 That’s why it’s important to have a good one.
 Luckily, “good” doesn’t necessarily mean “really expensive.”

 But figuring out what makes a good knife can be tricky.
 Do you take a website’s recommendation?
 Do you go by Amazon reviews?
 What’s a good amount to spend?
 And what makes, say, a £500 knife better than a £30 one?
 In this article, we will try to answer these questions.

 Whether it costs £25 or £100, all chef’s knives have pretty much the same basic parts and construction.
 From the point to the butt, take this comprehensive walk through the anatomy of a knife.

 One of the most popular and best cooking knives come from Japanese, German or French craftsmanship.
 We’ve already covered the differences in design here.

 No matter how expensive your knife is, all knives get dull.
-That’s why it’s crucial to learn how you sharpen the knife, not so much about the quality and the make.
-It’s true that expensive knives generally have higher quality steel, yet the fact is somewhere along the way, they will become dull and you must sharpen them.
+That’s why it’s crucial to learn how you sharpen the knife.
+It’s true that expensive knives generally have higher quality steel, yet the fact is at some point, they will become dull and you must sharpen them.